amelie-game/bd-25/docs/FEATURES.md

 ## Inventory

-- The player has an inventory with all collected Blocks and their count
+- The player has an inventory with all collected Blocks and their count.
+- A special, non-placeable, non-craftable flag `hasPresent` may be set (e.g. from an event or reward).
+It is persisted but does not appear in block/object lists and cannot be consumed.

 ## Block Collection